runtime-verification/before-the-workshop/tracecontract/README.md

 event is observed, then if in the next step a ``SUCCESS(`name`,`number`)`` occurs, **then** in the next step a ``FAIL(`name`,`number`)`` must occur, and if not an error is reported.

-## Example 5 - Numbers must increase by 1
+## Property P5 - Numbers must increase by 1

-This example illustrates how programming in Scala can be combined with temporal properties.

-Consider the requirement:
+Recall the property:

-> *Consecutive command numbers should increase by exactly 1.
-In addition,
-> collect the names of the commands issued and print them at the end
-> of the trace.*
+**P5.** *Consecutive command numbers should increase by exactly 1.
+In addition, collect the names of the commands issued and print them at the end of the trace.*

-This requirement can be stated as follows:
+This property illustrates how programming in Scala can be combined with temporal properties, and is formalized as follows:

 ~~~scala
 class IncreasingNumbers extends Monitor[Event] {